snowplow/snowplowanalytics.com/_posts/2018-03-13-snowplow-r101-neapolis-released-with-initial-gcp-support/index.md

 <h3 id="split">3.1 Splitting up the different jars</h3>

+BEN - THIS ISN'T MISC.
+THIS SHOULD BE A TOP-LEVEL H2 ALL ON ITS OWN.
+IT'S A FUNDAMENTAL CHANGE IN HOW WE THINK ABOUT STREAM ENRICH.

-As we become multicloud and support a growing number of different platforms, it became important to split the different artifacts according to their targeted streaming technology to keep the JAR size from exploding.
-As such, from this release onwards, there will be four different collectors and stream enrich JARs:
+As we become multi-cloud and support a growing number of different platforms, it is becoming increasingly important to split the different artifacts according to their targeted streaming technology, in order to:

+1. Keep the JAR sizes from getting out of hand
+2. Prevent a combinatorial explosion of different source and sink technologies requiring testing (e.g. Kinesis source to Google Cloud PubSub sink)

+Therefore, from this release onwards, there will be four different artifacts for the Scala Stream Collector, and four for Stream Enrich.

 For the Scala Stream Collector: